triton-inference-server/server/docs/protocol/extension_schedule_policy.md

   the time Triton will terminate the request, as well as the corresponding sequence and received requests of the sequence.
-The timeout will only be applied to requests of the sequences that haven't been processed, the timeout will be ignored if the process of the corresponding sequence has been started.
+The timeout will only be applied to requests of the sequences that haven't been processed, the timeout will be ignored if the corresponding sequence has been scheduled.

 The parameter is optional and, if not specified, Triton will handle the request and corresponding sequence based on the model configuration.